rakkom/tradingview_to_python/README.md

 ```

 ## cron setup
-Edit cron. this command will open a file.
+Edit Cron: This command will open the corresponding file for modification.

 ```bash
 crontab -e
 ```